Carloschi7/C7Engine/README.md

 8)If you want the latest version of the C7Engine.lib, download the most recent upload of this repo and
 	repeat exacly the same process

+Recommended steps with terminal (requires cmake to function as a terminal command, the executable needs to be linked to the PATH section of Windows' environmental variables):

+1) (In a chosen dir) git clone https://github.com/Carloschi7/C7Engine.git

+2) mkdir build

+3) cd build

+4) cmake -A Win32 ..

+(Depending on which method you prefer according to your configuration)

+5) make (needs to be installed)

+(For Windows + Visual Studio)

+5) (YourProjectName).sln (which opens up the project in Visual Studio, then you can follow the previous points from 5) to the end)

 Enjoy!